aboletti/LIP-analysis-tutorial/README.md

 Try also here different functions to find the one that better describes your peak.

+## Bonus step: unbinned fit

+Adapt the code to perform an unbinned fits (using a [RooDataSet](https://root.cern.ch/doc/master/classRooDataSet.html)) instead of binned ones.

-## Step 3: yield measurement in bins of transverse momentum
+## Bonus step 2: yield measurement in bins of transverse momentum

 So far, you have measured the signal yield inclusively for the all sample.
 However, one interesting improvement is measuring the differential yield as a function of one particular variable (which can be used to measure a differential cross-section or branching ratio).
 This is obtained by splitting the sample in bins of that variable and for each bin computing the ratio between the yield and the size of the bin.